 - Is it music, nature, or playing sports?
 Work?
 Being with your kids?
 Lastly, what does it feel like to be engaged and fully alive?

 Go ahead and get specific.
 Write down some people and places.
 Make a long list.
 It’s worth your time.
 Start noticing moments when you feel lit up and engaged.
 Get to know what makes you flow, and you’ll start recognizing flow moments all day long.
 It’s like deciding to buy a Honda Civic and then seeing Honda Civics everywhere.

 Flow is happening already—you simply need to pay attention and start noticing.
-Notice how you feel the next time you watch a sunrise or catch a stranger’s gaze.
-Notice flow during a run or while eating an ice cream cone.
+Notice how you feel the next time you watch a sunrise.
+Notice flow during a run or on a bike ride.
 Remember, know flow to live in flow more often.